 Stable isotope analysis is a powerful tool for obesity research.
 Nutrients labeled with these tracers are nontoxic to animal models and can be continuously tracked in vivo.

-In this webinar, Dr. Marshall McCue will review stable isotope biochemistry, standard nomenclature, unit conversions and simple calculations.
-In addition, he will present case studies highlighting the use of novel laser-based stable isotople approaches to track 13C-labeled nutrient oxidation second-by-second in real-time.
-He will discuss how dietary (exogenous) and stored (endogenous) nutrients can be traced to identify several research questions, including how to tell if your animal is snacking on cached food and how experimental manipulations alter oxidation of stored lipids.
+In this webinar, Dr. Marshall McCue reviews stable isotope biochemistry, standard nomenclature, unit conversions and simple calculations.
+In addition, he presents case studies highlighting the use of novel laser-based stable isotople approaches to track 13C-labeled nutrient oxidation second-by-second in real-time.
+He discusses how dietary (exogenous) and stored (endogenous) nutrients can be traced to identify several research questions, including how to tell if your animal is snacking on cached food and how experimental manipulations alter oxidation of stored lipids.